|

 does the food grown closer to home require little or no additives,

-it also saves on fuel energy and resulting air pollution that
+it also saves on fuel energy - and air pollution - that

-Sometimes it is more beneficial to get food shipped from far
+Sticking to this principle, sometimes it is surprisingly more beneficial to get food shipped from further

-them to the UK is considered more environmentally friendly,
+them to the UK, for example, is considered more environmentally friendly,

-to grow tomatoes in Britian, requiring electricity not needed
+to grow tomatoes in Britain requiring electricity not needed

 in sun-drenched Spain.